Genesis of Scythian Culture

 Most Chornolis hillforts existed not long, the settlement of Tiasmyn was destroyed by fire.
 Many homes on the lower layer of the Subbotiv hillfort ceased to exist also by fire (TERENOZHKIN A.I.
 1961: 40).

 Obviously, there was quite a peaceful coexistence between the Bulgars and the Kurds at previous time which was broken after the last contact with other Iranians in the steppes of Right-Bank Ukraine.
 Retreating from the combined forces of the Cimmerians, the Chornolis people moved across the Dniester and partly crossed the Dnieper to the Vorskla River.
-It is believed by Ukrainian archaeologists, that the settling the Vorskla basin by Chornolis tribes, they probably began the early level Chornolis culture in the late Bronze Age (Arkheologiya Ukrainskoy SSR.
-Tom 2.
-Pervobytnaya arkheologiya.
-1986.
-K: 40).
+Ukrainian archaeologists believe that the settlement of the Vorskla basin by the Chernoles tribes began probably at an early level of the Chernoles culture at the end of the Bronze Age (Arkheologiya Ukrainskoy SSR.
+1986: 40).
 Archaeologists distinguish Zhabotin phase of development of Chornolis culture at its late stage.
 "The standard site of the early Iron Age" Zhabotin settlement, located in the Kamenka district of Cherkasy Region, "is securely dated to the 8th century B.C.
 (DARAGAN A.I.
 2005, 16).

 Due to the regular annual researches of Lviv archaeologists under L.Krushelnitska’s leadership, numerous settlements and burial grounds of the Late-Bronze and the Early-Iron time were discovered on the Middle and Upper Dniester land and in the Fore-Carpathians.
 Among them there were such remains which evidently show the gradual transition from the Chornolis to the Scythian culture, e.g. the complex in the village of Neporotovo on the river Dniester in Chernovtsy Region: